CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/03-Arc-enabled-SQL-Server.md

  1. At this step, you must enter Log analytics workspace ID and a key to install the MMA in the **SQLVM**.

- 1. Now enter the Workspace ID and Key that you copied from the previous step. and click on **Review + Create** button.
+ 1. Now enter the Workspace ID and Key that you copied from the previous step, and click on **Review + Create** button.

     ![](.././media/create1.png "sqlsearch")